 - 8.1.1.
-PRBs will ensure that medical decisions made by or within that organisation, and not when there is a difference of opinion in respect of a PONI, are made according to the following guidelines: - a) subject to Articles 8.1.1.d) and 8.1.1.e), if there is any difference of opinion between members of the PRB's Team Medical Staff or other health professionals within the PRB, regarding a Player's health, medical condition, fitness to be selected, play or train or the appropriate Medical Procedure for that Player, the PRB's Team Doctor has the final decision

-- on this matter, and if they are not available, the PRB's Head Physiotherapist has the final decision on this matter; - subject to Articles 8.1.1.d) and 8.1.1.e), the PRB's Team Doctor is responsible for the final decision in relation to the fitness of a Player to play or remain on the field for training and games; - c) if the PRB has engaged a person to co-ordinate or facilitate a Medical Procedure and provide information to Players, the final decision around a Player's fitness to train or play remains with the PRB's Team Doctor and if the Team Doctor is not available at a training session, this decision remains with the PRB's Head Physiotherapist; - d) in a game situation for matches between national representative teams (defined by the World Rugby regulations as 'International Matches'), the Match Day Doctor has the final decision on the fitness of a Player from either team to remain on the field of play on account of injury, in accordance with World Rugby Regulation 15.2.1; and - e) in a game situation in the Super Rugby Competition, the Match Day Doctor has the final decision on the fitness of a Player from either team to remain on the field of play in respect of concussion injuries and bleeding control, in accordance with the current Super Rugby Tournament Manual.
+PRBs will ensure that medical decisions made by or within that organisation, and not when there is a difference of opinion in respect of a Player in the Wallabies or Wallaroos Managed Player Group, are made according to the following guidelines: - a) subject to Articles 8.1.1.e) and 8.1.1.f), if there is any difference of opinion between members of the PRB's Team Medical Staff or other health professionals within the PRB, regarding a Player's health, medical condition, fitness to be selected, play or train or the appropriate Medical Procedure for that Player, the PRB's Team Doctor has the final decision on this matter, and if they are not available at a training session, the PRB's Head Physiotherapist has the final decision on this matter; - b) subject to Articles 8.1.1.e) and 8.1.1.f), the PRB's Team Doctor is responsible for the final decision in relation to the fitness of a Player to play or remain on the field for training and games or to undertake postmatch obligations; - c) all Players that are known or suspected of having sustained an injury must be cleared by the PRB Team Doctor (whose decision is final) before they undertake any media commitments; - d) if the PRB has engaged a person to co-ordinate or facilitate a Medical Procedure and provide information to Players, the final decision around a Player's fitness to train or play remains with the PRB's Team Doctor and if the Team Doctor is not available at a training session, this decision remains with the PRB's Head Physiotherapist; - e) in a game situation for matches between national representative teams (defined by the World Rugby regulations as 'International Matches'), the Match Day Doctor has the final decision on the fitness of a Player from either team to remain on the field of play on account of injury, in accordance with World Rugby Regulation 15.2.1; and - f) in a game situation in a Super Rugby competition, the Match Day Doctor has the final decision on the fitness of a Player from either team to remain on the field of play in respect of any injuries including concussion injuries and bleeding control, in accordance with the relevant Tournament Manual. - 8.1.2.
+Where a player is unable to give consent but requires life-saving treatment, emergency medical protocols apply, and the Team Doctor will determine what treatment is required.

 8.2.
-Medical decisions in respect of Players of National Interest
+Medical decisions in respect of the Wallabies and Wallaroos Managed Player Group